radmedov/ALO-GUIDE/DESIGNGUIDES.md

 All font layers must be implemented as a `TEXT` only.
 Never use pictures with a text.
 Every paragraph, title, subtitle etc must have its own layer.

 > **IMPORTANT:** Please, never use `SCREENSHOTS`, `RASTERIZED LAYERS` in the design files.
 Only high-quality assets.
-> **IMPORTANT:** Double check that you use design elements that are within the design style of that particular page/website.(e.g., style of buttons, headings, paragraphs etc must be the same as already exist on that page.)
+> **IMPORTANT:** Double check that you use design elements that are within the design style of that particular page/website.(e.g., style of buttons, icons, headings, paragraphs etc must be the same as already exist on that page.)